Case Study

 Most note-taking apps help you organize.
 NeuraNote helps you actually learn.

 I designed NeuraNote around cognitive science principles (retrieval practice, spaced repetition, and concept mapping) to transform passive notes into active learning.
-The goal: help students build lasting understanding, not just extensive archives.
+The goal: help students build lasting understanding, not just forgotten files.

 Problem Statement

-How might we design a note-taking experience that helps learners capture, connect, and review ideas in a way that supports deep understanding and long-term memory rather than passive information storage?
+How might I design a note-taking experience that helps learners capture, connect, and review ideas in a way that supports deep understanding and long-term memory rather than passive information storage?

 Design Process